IoLanguage/eerie/README.md

   `--shrc=~/.bash_profile` or `--shrc=~/.zshrc`).
 Without this flag
   `~/.profile`, `~/.bash_profile` and `~/.zshrc` will be updated automatically on unix systems and no files will be updated on Windows.
-- `--notouch` this flag will not touch any config file on your system.
-If you use this flag you should be sure that `EERIEDIR` environment variable is set to Eerie directory and is available during sessions, otherwise Eerie will not work.
+- `--notouch` with this flag the script will not touch any config file on your system.
+If you use it you should be sure that `EERIEDIR` environment variable is set to Eerie directory and is available during sessions, otherwise Eerie will not work.
 It should be also in your `PATH` variable as well as `$EERIEDIR/base/bin` and `$EERIEDIR/activeEnv/bin`.